netobserv/network-observability-operator/README.md

 It will deploy the operator in its latest version, with port-forwarded Loki and Grafana.

-> Note: the `loki-deploy` script is provided as a quick install path, it is not suitable for production.
+> Note: the `loki-deploy` script is provided as a quick install path and is not suitable for production.
 Please refer to [the official documentation](https://grafana.com/docs/loki/latest/) for a clean install.

 To deploy the monitoring pipeline, this `make` target installs a `FlowCollector` with default values: